-There is no recognition in the consultation paper that these proposals could have significant financial implications for Councils.
 There is only a passing reference to potential reimbursement of costs under KIR, which, along with the suggested 10% reduction in fees for voluntary registrations seems to be the only concessions that this exercise will have any financial impact on Public bodies.
+For there to be no apparent acknowledgement in this consultation paper of the potential crippling financial effects which voluntary registration could have for Public bodies is a glaring omission.